dtiarks/image-search/README.md

 ### Architecture

 The backend is implemented using a FastAPI app encapsulating a python service layer.
-That service layer implements the model inference which generates the embeddings for images and query texts.
+The service layer implements the model inference which generates the embeddings for images and query texts.
 The FastAPI app exposes a a single endpoint that expects a string and returns the corresponding image from the Qdrant instance.

 ![Architecture](./assets/arch.png)